 - Rheumatoid arthritis

 - Brain tumor, posterior fossa

-First the head is bent laterally so that the ear on the side opposite the shortened muscle approaches the shoulder, then the head is rotated so that the chin approaches the shoulder of the affected side.
+For manipulation, the head is bent laterally so that the ear on the side opposite the shortened muscle approaches the shoulder, then the head is rotated so that the chin approaches the shoulder of the affected side.

 During these manipulations, in order to obtain maximum stretching of the sternocleidomastoid muscle, the neck should be in comfortable hyperextended position and counter traction should be applied by holding the ipsilateral shoulder and chest.

 An additional method of stretching the sternocleidomastoid muscle is to make use of gravity by placing the infant supine on the mother’s lap with the head hanging into hyperextension.
 One hand stabilizes the shoulders and chest, and the other hand tilts the head laterally away from the contracted muscle so that the contralateral ear touches the opposite shoulder.
 The chin is then rotated toward the contracted muscle.